 Later on, the author and assistant professor of neurology at the Harvard Medical School Farzaneh Sorond in an interview with ABC News said that they observed after the research that chocolate appeared to boost the brain’s blood supply, and also provided it with more fuel for the work that it has been doing.

 Don’t consume too much since it has to be consumed in a moderation to help do what it does.
 It has also been suggested and advised that consuming a small 1.6-ounce piece of dark chocolate a day will help you.
 Always remember that an ounce is about the size of a book of matches.

 9. Cayenne Pepper:

-As per research, hot peppers are a rich source of capsaicin which is a natural pain reliever and also a fat fighter that has been suggested by research that it may help you cut back on calories.
+As per research, hot peppers are a rich source of capsaicin which is a natural pain reliever, and also a fat fighter that has been suggested by research that may help you cut back on calories.
 Capsaicin also helps in assisting the body in the breaking down of fat.